winningproduct/learn-portal/content/3-immerse/07-product-market-fit-validation.md

 checklist:
   -
     order: 1
-    question: How did you identify the target customers of your product/service?
+    question: How did you identify the target customers for your product/service?
     expectation: We need to follow the four steps of the product market fit i.e. Discover, Test, Position and Verify
     version: 1.0.0
 -
     order: 2
-    question: How do you measure the Product Market Fit of your product/service?
+    question: What are the measurements of Product Market Fit for your product/service?
     expectation: We can make use of indicators such as Product Usage Interval, Net Promoter Score, Retention Curve, Growth Rate etc...
     version: 1.0.0